josephbill/rubyonrailswebapiHeroes/README.md

 Add validations to the `Power` model:

-- `description` must be at least 25 characters long
+- `description` must be present and at least 20 characters long

 ## Routes